Terrell Gausha: Professional career

 On November 9, 2012 Gausha began his professional career by knocking out Dustin Caplinger during a show televised on ShoBox.
 Gausha was knocked down on his fourth professional fight by William Waters.
 Gausha won the four-round bout by unanimous decision (38-37, 38–37, 38–37).

 On August 12, 2017 it was announced that Gausha would challenge WBA (Super) and IBO champion Erislandy Lara.
 The fight was part of a light middleweight triple header on October 14, 2017 at the Barclays Center in New York City.
 Other fights on the card included Jermell Charlo's mandatory title defence against top prospect Erickson Lubin and Jarrett Hurd defending his IBF title against former champion Austin Trout.
 Lara knocked down Gausha en route to a 12-round unanimous decision to retain his world titles.
 Lara used his accurate jab and left hand, putting on a clinic winning with the scorecards 116–111 and 117–110 twice in his favour.
 Due to lack of action, boos were heard from the crowd.

 In his next fight, Gausha bounced back with an easy first-round TKO win against Joey Hernandez.

 On May 25, 2019, Gausha, ranked No. 13 by the WBA, fought Austin Trout, who was ranked No. 6 by the WBC at the time.
 Gausha looked dominant throughout most of the fight, the announcers giving him a wide lead on the scorecards.
 The judges, however, saw it differently, with one judge scoring it 99-91 for Gausha, another judge scoring it 96-94 for Trout, and the third judge scoring it even, 95-95.

-Gausha's following fight was a WBC super welterweight title eliminator, against young talent Erickson Lubin.
+Gausha's following fight was a WBC super-welterweight title eliminator, against Erickson Lubin.
 The fight was not packed with a lot of action from both fighters, but Lubin's performance was more convincing as he managed to win most of the rounds.
 Lubin defeated Gausha comfortably on the scorecards, 118–110, 116-112 and 115–113.

-Gausha fought Jamontay Clark on March, 13th 2021.
+Gausha fought Jamontay Clark on March 13, 2021.
 Gausha knocked him out in the second round.